johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ### Structures and strategies ###

-[*The Strategies of Messianic Community*] illustrated and explored five foundational strategies—pray, reach, disciple, teach, send—that correspond closely with the foundational structures, explored in this study, as displayed in [](#table1).
+[*The Strategies of Messianic Community*] illustrated and explored five foundational strategies—pray, reach, disciple, teach, send—that correspond closely with the foundational structures explored in this study, as displayed in [](#table1).

 [Messianic structure, strategy and function][table1]
 |**Strategy**|**Messianic structure**|**Function**|